Beauty and the Beast (1991 film): Animation

 A frame from the "Beauty and the Beast" ballroom dance sequence.
 The background was animated using computer generated imagery which, when the traditionally animated characters are composited against it using Pixar's CAPS system, gives the illusion of a dollying film camera.

 Production of Beauty and the Beast was to be completed on a compressed timeline of two years rather than the traditional four-year Disney Feature Animation production schedule; this was due to the loss of production time spent developing the earlier Purdum version of the film.
 Most of the production was done at the main Feature Animation studio, housed in the Air Way facility in Glendale, California.
 A smaller team at the Disney-MGM Studios theme park in Lake Buena Vista, Florida assisted the California team on several scenes, particularly the "Be Our Guest" number.

 Beauty and the Beast was the second film, after The Rescuers Down Under, produced using the Computer Animation Production System (CAPS), a digital scanning, ink, paint, and compositing system of software and hardware developed for Disney by Pixar.
-The software allowed for a wider range of colors, as well as soft shading and colored line effects for the characters, techniques lost when the Disney studio abandoned hand inking for xerography in the early 1960s.
+The software allowed for a wider range of colors, as well as soft shading and colored line effects for the characters, techniques lost when the Walt Disney studios abandoned hand inking for xerography in the early 1960s.
 CAPS/ink & paint also allowed the production crew to simulate multiplane effects: placing characters and/or backgrounds on separate layers and moving them towards/away from the camera on the Z-axis to give the illusion of depth, as well as altering the focus of each layer.

 In addition, CAPS/ink & paint allowed an easier combination of hand-drawn art with computer-generated imagery, which before had to be plotted to animation paper and then xeroxed and painted traditionally.
 This technique was put to significant use during the "Beauty and the Beast" waltz sequence, in which Belle and Beast dance through a computer-generated ballroom as the camera dollies around them in simulated 3D space.
 The filmmakers had originally decided against the use of computers in favor of traditional animation, but later, when the technology had improved, decided it could be used for the one scene in the ballroom.
 Before that, CGI environments had first been printed out as wireframe, but this was the first time Disney made use of 3D rendering.
 The success of the ballroom sequence helped convince studio executives to further invest in computer animation.
-The technology hardware that was used for the CGI was SGI, and the software that was used is Pixar's RenderMan.
+Pixar's RenderMan, among other software, was used to render the ballroom.

 The final dance between Belle and the Prince was reused from the final dance sequence between Princess Aurora and Prince Phillip from the 1959 film Sleeping Beauty.
 According to Trousdale, this was done because production of the film was nearing the deadline, and this was the easiest way to do that sequence.